-You can save your plugin (or mod) from the File menu, or by clicking on the little floppy drive icon.
+You can save your plugin (or mod) from the File menu or by clicking on the little floppy drive icon.
 Give your mod a sensible name, like nameOfYourCharacter.
-It will be given an .esp extension automatically.
+It will be given a .esp extension automatically.
 I recommend you save your mod every few minutes.

 As a heads-up, you can't save your plugin with the NPC editor window open (or any of the other dialog windows) so click OK to save your current settings, save your plugin, and then re-open the NPC editor to continue working.

 Once you've saved your mod, create a new NPC.
 To do this, find the Actors category in the Object window, open it (click on the little + sign), and select the Actor subcategory.
 This will load all of the actors in the game into the panel on the right.

 Right-click anywhere in the actor list in the right pane to open the context menu and select New.
 This will create a new NPC file and open it in the editor.